Define the Risks

 Some of those employees, contractors and affiliated organizations may be located outside of your home country; by using LeveL5Cyber’s websites, you consent to the transfer of such information to them.

-LeveL5Cyber will not rent or sell potentially personally-identifying and personally-identifying information to anyone.
-Other than to its employees, contractors and affiliated organizations, as described above, LeveL5Cyber discloses potentially personally-identifying and personally-identifying information only in response to a subpoena, court order or other governmental request, or when LeveL5Cyber believes in good faith that disclosure is reasonably necessary to protect the property or rights of LeveL5Cyber, third parties or the public at large.
+LeveL5Cyber will not rent or sell potentially personally identifying to anyone.
+Other than to its employees, contractors and affiliated organizations, as described above, LeveL5Cyber discloses potentially personally identifying information only in response to a subpoena, court order or other governmental request, or when LeveL5Cyber believes in good faith that disclosure is reasonably necessary to protect the property or rights of LeveL5Cyber, third parties or the public at large.

 If LeveL5Cyber, or substantially all of its assets, were acquired, or in the unlikely event that LeveL5Cyber goes out of business or enters bankruptcy, user information would be one of the assets that is transferred or acquired by a third party.
 You acknowledge that such transfers may occur, and that any acquirer of LeveL5Cyber may continue to use your personal information as set forth in this policy.